AT&T FirstNet

 The Problem

 35% of all sessions were bill payment attempts.
-The top 5 tasks — pay bill, setup AutoPay, view bill, shop, account management — accounted for 85% of traffic.
-The tasks that mattered most were the hardest to find.
+The top 5 tasks (pay bill, setup AutoPay, view bill, shop, account management) accounted for 85% of all traffic.
+Those five tasks represented the core of what subscriber-paid users came to do.
+Surfacing them immediately was the primary design objective.

 "Billing and account set up are a real pain."